Ouertani95/DNA_Shrink/README.md

 https://user-images.githubusercontent.com/95162533/158532608-5343de63-76a9-4c28-a879-1999f855b855.mp4

--Using a compressed Huffman sequence as input :
+- Using a compressed Huffman sequence as input :

 https://user-images.githubusercontent.com/95162533/158532650-e5603798-04e8-4a56-bc6c-59bd63aa35a6.mp4

 ## Authors :

 **Mohamed Ouertani**